PreibischLab/STIM/README.md

 For the tutorials, please download the example Visium data by clicking [here](https://drive.google.com/file/d/1qzzu4LmRukHBvbx_hiN2FOmIladiT7xx/view?usp=sharing) and store the zip file in the same directory that contains the executables (assuming you just did `./install`).
 ***Note: your browser might automatically unzip the data, we cover both cases during the resaving step in the tutorials below.***

-### Data layout (TODO: use slice-dataset and container-dataset that contains multiple slices)
+### Data layout

 A spatial transcriptomics dataset can consist of a single 2-dimensional (2d) slice, or a container that contains several 2d slices and thereby forms a 3d volume.
 Note that for any 3d volume (container-dataset), each 2d slice can also be addressed as an individual dataset (slice-dataset).
 Most commands support both types of datasets, while some require a container (e.g. alignment).

-Slice-datasets can either be saved in an [anndata](https://anndata.readthedocs.io/en/latest/)-conforming layout, where the expression values, locations and annotations are stored in `/expressionValues`, `/locations` and `/annotations`, and `/X`, `/obsm/spatial` and `/obs`, respectively; or in a [generic hierarchical layout]().
+Slice-datasets can either be saved in an [anndata](https://anndata.readthedocs.io/en/latest/)-conforming layout, where the expression values, locations and annotations are stored in `/X`, `/obsm/spatial` and `/obs`, respectively; or in a [generic hierarchical layout](https://www.biorxiv.org/content/10.1101/2021.12.07.471629), where the arrays are stored in `/expressionValues`, `/locations` and `/annotations`, respectively.
 The [N5 API](https://github.com/saalfeldlab/n5) is used to read and write these layouts using the N5, Zarr, or HDF5 backend.
 If your slice(s) are stored in `.csv` files, you can use the `st-resave` command (see below) to resave your data into one of the supported formats by specifying the extension of the output as `.h5` (generic HDF5), `.n5` (generic N5), or `.zarr` (generic Zarr); an additional suffix `ad` is used to indicate the AnnData-conforming layout (e.g. `h5ad` for HDF5-backed AnnData).

 For a slice-dataset, you can:
 * interactively view it using `st-explorer` (explore all genes & annotations) or `st-bdv-view` (view multiple genes in parallel)
 * render the dataset in ImageJ/Fiji and save the rendering, e.g., as TIFF, using `st-render`;
 * normalize the dataset using `st-normalize`;
 * add annotations such as, e.g., celltypes, using `st-add-annotations`;
-* create a container-dataset from several slice-datasets (see below).
+* create a container-dataset from one or more slice-datasets (see below).

 For alignment of several slices, slices have to be grouped into an N5-container to allow additional annotations to be stored.
-In addition to all commands listed above for single datasets, the subsequent commands can be used for datasets within an N5-container:
+In addition to all commands listed above for slice-datasets, the subsequent commands can be used for container-datasets:
-* create a container-dataset containing one or more existing slice-datasets using `st-add-dataset` (TODO st-add-slice rename);
+* create a container-dataset containing one or more existing slice-datasets using `st-add-slice`;
-* add a slice-dataset to a pre-existing container-dataset using `st-add-dataset` (TODO st-add-slice rename);
+* add a slice-dataset to a pre-existing container-dataset using `st-add-slice`;
 * perform pairwise alignment of slices using `st-align-pairs` (pre-processing);
 * visualize aligned pairs of slices using `st-align-pairs-view` (optional user verification);
 * perform global alignment of all slices using `st-align-global` (yielding the actual transformation for each slice-dataset);